Senate Search Guide: Creating the Search Plan

 All potential referees must be given notice of the University of California policy on disclosure and confidentiality of academic personnel review files, including when the letters are provided via a third party such as a dossier service or career center.
 The link to the policy is: apo.berkeley.edu/ucb-confidentiality-policy.
 Referees who upload their letter into AP Recruit will receive notice of the policy.

-an Authorization of Information Release for all applicants;
+• Inclusion of a signed Authorization of Information Release with all applications;

 For all senate searches, a standard description of this program, available in the Senate Search Plan checklist, must be included in the position description.
 Because all applicants will be required to sign and upload an Authorization of Information Release form at the time of application, all senate searches must add this form to their list of required application documents.
 If an applicant does not upload the form, the application will be considered incomplete, and as with any incomplete application, cannot not receive further consideration.
 We strongly encourage you to review the full program description available in BMAP (short version here).